 DC Tours – Our Environmental, Sustainability and Responsible Tourism Aims

-What tourist activity could be more environmentally friendly than a walking tour? – We don’t use coaches or taxis, so there’s no carbon emissions, we are entirely outdoors, so there’s no heat, power or water used, – except for the batteries in our headsets (and they’re rechargeable).
+What tourist activity could be more environmentally friendly than a walking tour?
+We don’t use coaches or taxis, so there are no carbon emissions.
+We are entirely outdoors, so there’s no heat, power or water used.
+Even the batteries in our headsets are rechargeable!

-But the running of the company can still have a negative impact on the environment in a number of ways, and we are committed to reducing these.
+But the day-to-day running of the company can still negatively impact the environment in a number of ways.
+We are committed to reducing these wherever possible.

-We are currently signed up to the Green Tourism Business Scheme and have achieved their Silver Award.
-Our commitment can be seen as follows;
+We are signed up to the Green Tourism Business Scheme and have achieved their Silver Award.
+Our commitment includes the following:

 - We do not own any company vehicles.

-- All our promo leaflets are printed on recycled paper.
+- All our promotional items are printed on recycled paper.

-- We only use 100% recycled paper in our (home) office and all waste paper is recycled.
+- We only use 100% recycled paper in our (home) office.

-- All waste is sorted to recycle as much as possible.
+- All waste paper is recycled and we sort waste to recycle as much as possible.

-- Local suppliers used wherever and whenever possible.
+- We use local suppliers wherever and whenever possible.

-- We ensure suppliers of our guides’ workwear have ethical policies in place.
+- We make sure the suppliers of our guides’ workwear have ethical policies in place.

-We are also dedicated to working with our local communities to deliver our tours responsibly, and to make a positive contribution to the cultural heritage of Belfast too. –
+We are also dedicated to working with local communities to deliver our tours responsibly.
+We aim to make a positive contribution to the cultural heritage of Belfast:

-- We’ve worked hard to ensure our tours are culturally sensitive, that they will encourage respect between tourists and locals and allow our visitors to make more meaningful connections with our people.
+- We’ve worked hard to ensure our tours are culturally sensitive.
+So we encourage respect between tourists and locals and allow our visitors to make more meaningful connections with our people.

 - We also regularly work with local community, cross-community and cross-border groups to deliver tours and experiences which focus on building local understanding, pride and confidence.

-We have also given a lot of thought to the needs of all our guests and work to mitigate the challenges of access that many disabled and less able people face when travelling.
-We have designed our tours to be accessible for all, regardless of disability.
+As a company, we also given a lot of thought to the needs of all our guests.
+We work to mitigate the challenges of access that many disabled and less able people face when travelling.
+So our tours are designed to be accessible for all, regardless of disability.

-In short, we have dedicated ourselves to operating and acting as sustainably and as responsibly as possible and we encourage others to do the same.
+In short, we operate and act as sustainably and as responsibly as possible, and we encourage others to do the same.

-We are also committed to reviewing our performance regularly and to continuous improvement.
+We also review our performance regularly and are committed to continuous improvement.